phoebila/121-Final-Project/README.md

 -   [x] [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).
     -   When players have at least 3 plants above growth level 3, the play scenario has been completed, and a console log statement saying 'GAME WON' will be outputted.

+## Reflection
+Our team's plan was to divide and conquer the different software requirements.
+We each split up the different requirements and started parallel programming with each other for several hours.
+We all contributed an equal amount to make sure that we all had an equal share to the project itself.
+We honestly didn't reconsider our roles that we originally decided on because we all jumped into the roles that someone else needed.
+Helping each other in each aspect of the software requirements allowed us to understand each aspect of the project.
+Finally we all sat together and merged all our aspects from our branches to make sure it all meshed and worked together well.

 ## Devlog Entry = [11/17/2024]

 We went to James's house to work together on setting up defaults and initial tile-based movement.
 We used Live Share to make our collaboration smooth.
 In the future, we will be using individual branches, but for the initial tile-movement setup, we decided that group programming was best, since the grid would be the basis of the rest of the project.